 Paneled chamois can also have different thicknesses throughout, providing more padding where you need it and cutting down on bulk where you don't.
 Ideally, the composition is thicker in the center and thinner toward the edges.
 The overall thickness of the padding also directly impacts comfort.
 For longer or more frequent rides, you'll want to level up the padding and probably go with a dense gel.
 For shorter rides, good-quality foam should suffice, and you may be able to get away with something thinner.

 Our women's reviewer, Rebecca Eckland, geared up and ready to put these shorts through their paces.
+Credit: Rebecca A. Eckland

 Two of our male reviewers stop to take in the views midway through one of their longer testing rides.
+Credit: Tara Kharrazian

 Men's vs Women's: Chamois, Fit, and Style

-For many gear items, the differences between men's and women's versions can be as minimal as color and size, and I typically recommend going for what feels the most comfortable for you, regardless of gendered branding.
+For many gear items, the differences between men's and women's versions can be as minimal as color and size, and we recommend going for what feels the most comfortable for you, regardless of gendered branding.
 However, with bike shorts, it really does matter, mainly due to the shape and placement of the chamois.
 Men's chamois tend to be longer and narrower, and have a hollowed channel through the center to allow for blood flow.
 Women's models tend to be a bit wider overall, but especially in the back to accommodate wider sit bones.

 That said, you should still purchase the pair that feels most comfortable for you, and the best way to figure this out is to try on a pair and hop on a bike.
 Make sure the padding of the chamois covers the entire surface of the seat when you are leaning forward in the saddle and gripping the handlebars, taking your actual riding position.
 While you can't exactly take a pair of shorts for a 5-hour test ride before you buy them, you can at least make sure that you don't notice anything immediately bothersome.
-You can keep an eye out for itchy fabric or irritating seams, things that only get worse after hours of riding.
+Keep an eye out for itchy fabric or irritating seams, things that only get worse after hours of riding.

 It doesn't take long to understand the need for gender specific gear in this instance.
 Especially in the case of close-fitting gear that is meant to support intimate bits, differences in anatomy call for specially tailored cuts.